 Students will receive instruction in engines, hydraulics, electrical, electronic and powertrain systems, among other topics.
-Coursework may include transportation systems theory, braking system, climate control, design parameters, drivetrains, electrical/electronic systems, engine repair, engine performance, environmental regulations, materials, product finish, safety, steering/suspension, transmission/transaxles, and sustainable transportation, depending on the program major area chosen.
+Coursework may include transportation systems theory, braking system, climate control, design parameters, drivetrains, electrical/electronic systems, engine repair, engine performance, environmental regulations, materials, product finish, safety, steering/suspension, transmission/transaxles and sustainable transportation, depending on the program major area chosen.

-Work-based learning (formerly Co-op) opportunities are available.
+Work-Based Learning opportunities are available.

-Interested applicants for any of our limited enrollment programs should contact Paige Kearns at [email protected].
+Interested applicants for any of our limited-enrollment programs should email Paige Kearns at [email protected]

 Students can enter programs in the Fall or Spring semester by following these steps: